 The 20th century began at first with France, Italy and Spain suffering from poor harvests due to bad weather (in 1902 and 1903).
 Then these countries quickly switched to bumper crops of surpluses in 1904-1905.

 Yet light wines produced in Southern France, or le Midi as its known colloquially in French, continued to be bulked up with wine from Algeria.
-At the same time, New World brands were increasing competition for the traditional growing regions in the global wine market and gaining market share.
+At the same time, New World brands were increasing competition in the global wine market and gaining market share – threatening French wine hegemony.
 Moreover, by 1900 French wine sales suffered because export markets began to levy tariffs on them.

 By 1907, prices for table wine will hit rock bottom.